AnomalousSA/Bootpresswp/README.md

 Bootpresswp
 =================

-## Bootpress WordPress starter theme
+## Bootstrap WordPress starter theme

+This is a base theme used to create custom WordPress themes.
+It should be used as a start for your own Custom Bootstrap theme.
+Best practice is to do all custom development in a Child Theme.
+The child theme has been included.

 Version: 1.3